ApexDevelopment/TinyGCalc/README.md

 ## Controls

-TinyGCalc supports basic input when running on the `mock` platform with SDL2.
-This implementation is intended for testing and development purposes only — future versions will include a more complete, embedded-friendly user interface:
+TinyGCalc supports keyboard input when running on the `mock` platform with SDL2.

-- Arrow keys: Pan left/right/up/down
+- Simply start typing to enter an expression.
+Press enter to evaluate it.
-- Scroll wheel or PgUp/PgDn: Zoom in/out
+- F1 enters the equation editor.
+Use arrow keys to navigate and enter to plot all equations.
-- Escape: Exit
+- While in graph view, use arrow keys to pan, mouse wheel to zoom, and enter to return to the editor.

-Start typing an expression to enter the expression editor.
-Then press Enter to plot the expression.
+- While in the editor, press escape to return to the REPL (expression evaluator).

 More features are planned for the future.